ubimix/mosaic-techonmap-server/README.md

-#TechOnMap Backoffice
+#TechOnMap backoffice

 This project contains the backoffice of the [TechOnMap website](http://techonmap.fr).
 It allows to edit collaboratively geolocalized data and to keep an history of the changes.
 It is implemented on top of NodeJS.

 ##Server installation